 An email blacklist is a list of IP addresses or domains a blacklist operator has caught sending emails to accounts that didn’t willingly subscribe to their email program.
 Put simply, a blacklist is a list of IP addresses or domains that are known spammers.
 Most mailbox providers reference multiple email blacklists to determine a brand’s sender reputation and decide whether they’ll let them send emails to their account holders.

-However, not all blacklists are created equal.
-Some blacklists, like Spamhaus, are credible and widely trusted, so if a brand is on one of these blacklists, it’ll heavily impact their sender reputation.
-Other blacklists, like Lashback, NoSolicitado, and Spam Cannibal are less credible and trusted, so if a brand is on one of these blacklists, it won’t affect their sender reputation nearly as much.
+However, not all blocklists are created equal.
+Some blocklists, like Spamhaus, are credible and widely trusted, so if a brand is on one of these blocklists, it’ll heavily impact their sender reputation.
+Other blocklists, like Lashback, NoSolicitado, and Spam Cannibal are less credible and trusted, so if a brand is on one of these blocklists, it won’t affect their sender reputation nearly as much.

-In other words, when referencing blacklists to determine a brand’s deliverability, mailbox providers weigh their influence by credibility -- and not just if they’re listed on them.
+In other words, when referencing blocklists to determine a brand’s deliverability, mailbox providers weigh their influence by credibility -- and not just if they’re listed on them.

-A wise email deliverability consultant at HubSpot named Jess Swazey once told me, “The easiest way to get off an email blacklist is to never get on it in the first place."
-In light of this Yoda-esque wisdom, here are four best practices for avoiding email blacklists.
+A wise email deliverability consultant at HubSpot named Jess Swazey once told me, “The easiest way to get off an email blocklist is to never get on it in the first place."
+In light of this Yoda-esque wisdom, here are four best practices for avoiding email blocklists.